MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/testing-your-desktop-cosa-apn-database-submission.md

 These steps require a script from Microsoft to apply and test the PPKG file.
 Use the following link to download the latest version of the script: <https://go.microsoft.com/fwlink/p/?linkid=866771>.

+#### Apply the test PPKG file

-> [!WARNING]
+> [!IMPORTANT]
 > Create a backup of the original provisioning package before performing the following actions.
 The original provisioning package is located here: `%systemroot%\Provisioning\Cosa\Microsoft\Microsoft.Windows.Cosa.Desktop.Client.ppkg`.

-#### Test the PPKG

 1. Remove any SIM from the device, if any.
 2. Copy the script and the new PPKG file to a local directory.